Invenietis/CK-ActivityMonitor/CK.ActivityMonitor/ActivityMonitorLogData.md

 However, these are immutables and not disposable and this shouldn't be changed: they capture final logged data and making them disposable would be a nightmare.

-To emit logs we could reuse the interfaces (they should then be defined in CK.ActivityMonitor) and introduce a IDisposable level that handles the reference counter and the pooling.
+To emit logs we could simply transform the  the interfaces (they should then be defined in CK.ActivityMonitor) and introduce a IDisposable level that handles the reference counter and the pooling.

 ## Goal: Utf8 capture and binary content